fedeghe/synchazard/source/README.md

 `> npm run base`

-then use then on client and on the server, adding _actions_ and _handlers_ files  as needed.
+then use them on client and on the server, adding _actions_ and _handlers_ files  as needed.